 Is the RV Hard to Drive?

 Heavens no!
 Though I would be lying if I didn’t say I was a bit intimated for about the first five minutes.
 Quick story: The luxurious Minnie Winnie was dropped off at my house in Vero Beach by a handler.
-We had to drive her to Fort Pierce, with no training, to “get trained”.
-We drove approximately 40 minutes on pins and needles with both Eddie and me watching every little move, white-knuckled, until we got a feel for I-95.
+Eddie and I had to drive her to Fort Pierce, with no training, to “get trained.”
+We drove approximately 40 minutes on pins and needles with both Eddie and me watching every little move, white-knuckled until we got a feel for I-95.

 The swivel cab seats are one of my favorite features, along with satellite radio.